All Episodes

 He didn't.

-He nominated an ACLU member.
+He nominated an ACLU member, Ruth Buzzy Ginsburg.

 He says he can't be a fair judge.

-One hundred uh to nothing unanimous votes twice.
+100 to nothing unanimous votes twice.

 You know, and Chuck's not even the ranking member of the Judiciary Committee.

-That would be leaky leahy.
+That would be Leakey Lakey.

-Patrick the Senator depends.
+Patrick Senator depends.

-We want People like Schumer out front every day, just as we want this.
+We want people like Schumer out front every day, just as we want this.

 And here's basically what it says.

-Samuel Alito would overturn Roe vs.
+Samuel Alito would overturn Roe versus Wade.

 Samuel Alito would allow race-based discrimination.